 In Forex trading, you need to quickly recognise when you’re wrong, and close losing trades as early as possible.
 It’s important to develop your ability to accept your losses and learn from your trading experience.

 But do remember, it’s ok to be wrong – you can’t be right 100% of the time in every single trade you execute.
 And if you can’t handle losing, you won’t be able to be profitable in the long run.

 You can make huge returns in the FX market, but these kinds of returns do not come without risks, especially when using leverage.

-So, if you can’t handle the idea of losing every dollar in your account, Forex trading is not going to fit your targeted risk/reward.
+So, if you’re generally a risk-averse person, Forex trading is not going to fit your personality.

-There are several trading strategies you can use when trading currencies, each requiring a certain amount of time in front of the markets.
+There are several trading styles you can use when trading currencies, each requiring a certain amount of time in front of the screens.

 5 reasons you should trade Forex